Unbiased analysis of primordial non-Gaussianity: the multipoles of the full relativistic power spectrum: Results and Discussion

 \subsection{Bias on Inference of PNG}

 We now quantify the bias (shift) in the inferred value of the local type $f_{\rm NL}$ that arises when specific light-cone systematics are neglected in the analysis.
-The forecast setup and the details of the computation of the bias on the best fit value is described in Section~\ref{sec:forecast_setup}.
+The forecast setup and the details of the computation of the bias on the best fit value is described in \cref{sec:forecast_setup}.
 When forecasting the bias in this section we do so to mimic a naive analysis that completely neglects these corrections and so therefore, we also do not include the effect of these correction on the covariance; the covariance is simply the Kaiser sample variance plus shot-noise.
-Therefore the error on $\fNL$ only changes when we investigate the bias from neglecting different effects as we are sampling different areas of parameter space and the slight variation in convergence of chains.
+Therefore the error on $\fNL$ only changes when we investigate the bias from neglecting different effects as we are sampling different areas of parameter space.

-\cref{fig:fnl_bias_1d} shows the bias induced by local relativistic and wide-separation terms is of $\Delta\fNL \sim \mathcal{O}(1) \, \sigma$ for \textit{Euclid}, SKA and MegaMapper-like surveys after marginalising over $\alpha_{b_1}$ (values are printed in Table~\ref{tab:bias_res}).
+\cref{fig:fnl_bias_1d} shows the bias induced by local relativistic and wide-separation terms is of $\Delta\fNL \sim \mathcal{O}(1) \, \sigma$ for \textit{Euclid}, SKA and MegaMapper-like surveys after marginalising over $\alpha_{b_1}$ (values are printed in \cref{tab:bias_res}).
 For the BGS and Roman-like surveys, this bias is within the survey error bars; constraints on $\fNL$ are quite closely linked to the observed volume, as larger volumes not only allows for a greater number of $k$-modes (bin width is set by $k_{\rm f}$ and therefore the volume) but also because the $\fNL$ signal is greater on large scales.
 The constraints for BGS and Roman are therefore weakened by their small redshift range and observed sky fraction, respectively.
 While this bias is dominated by the pure local relativistic contribution, the most important wide-separation term is the 1st order wide-separation corrections to the $\mathcal{H}/k$ odd local relativistic contribution which then enters the even multipoles.
 Wide-angle effects are more relevant at low redshift with a bias of $\Delta\fNL \approx\mathcal{O}(1)$ for the DESI-like BGS survey from neglecting wide-separation effects despite different contributions of the wide-separation term shifting $\fNL$ in opposing directions.